-I am a Clinical Psychologist with over nine years of experience working within Mental Health services.
-The majority of my experience is in assessing and treating adults experiencing a wide range of psychological, emotional, relational and physical health difficulties.
-I currently work both privately and within the NHS, in the latter with older adults with a range of mental health difficulties.
-I have a particular interest in evidence-based relational psychotherapies, for example, intensive short-term dynamic psychotherapy.
+I am a Health and Care Professions Council (HCPC) registered Clinical Psychologist with over nine years of experience working within Mental Health services.
+I currently work both privately and within the NHS.
+The majority of my experience is in assessing and treating adults experiencing a wide range of psychological, emotional, relational and physical health difficulties, in particular individuals struggling with anxiety-related problems, relationship difficulties, low mood, or trauma.

-Making the decision to engage in psychological therapy can be daunting and an important first step for many.
-Finding a therapist you can build a therapeutic relationship is fundamental and therefore I offer a brief complimentary telephone consultation, prior to any assessment bookings, where you can ask questions that might support you in this process.
+I appreciate that making the decision to engage in psychological therapy can be daunting and an important first step.
+Finding a therapist you can build a therapeutic relationship is fundamental, and therefore I offer a brief complimentary telephone consultation, prior to any assessment bookings, where you can ask questions that might support you in this process.
+Please get in touch if you would like to discuss accessing therapy further.

 Training, qualifications & experience